Hidden Treasures

 First-class partner institutions you ought to know about

 With the more than 400 partner institutions of the University of Mannheim, it is easy to overlook hidden treasures: Countries, cities, and universities that you maybe have not thought about, but where your fellow students found a second home.
-So, why not study abroad in Malta or Slovenia, for example?
+So, why not study abroad in Mexico or Slovenia, for example?
 Or have you ever thought about spending your time abroad in Lithuania or Croatia?
 Get to know amazing hidden treasures on this page – perhaps you will find exactly the right place for your international adventure.
 Please note, this website will periodically be updated with new treasures, so please check back in the future!

 Make sure to check in our Database whether your program of study allows for a stay at the partner institution.
 There, you will find further information on the requirements for a semester abroad, experience reports, and the respective website link.
 You will also find information about options that have not been highlighted here.